 Breathing on the trails

-Paying attention to your body when walking
+Paying attention to your body

 Being aware of negative thoughts